TLE-MEC/Hack-CP-DSA/README.md

 ### 🏆 Top contributor to this repo during October 2021 will win an exclusive Github t-shirt !!
 So what are you waiting for?
 Put your problem solving skills to good use and keep the pull requests coming! :sunglasses: :sunglasses:

-## Note that any PR that doesn't adhere with the contributing guidelines will be marked as invalid & closed.
 ### PS: :star: Star this repo and follow us on [Instagram](https://www.instagram.com/tle.mec/) & [Linkedin](https://www.linkedin.com/company/tle-mec/).